tree-ware/tree-ware-kotlin-core/docs/user/role-based-access-control.md

 # Permissions

-A permission permits a user to do something with the model node to which the permission is assigned.
+A permission permits a user to do something with the model node to which the permission is attached.
 The following permissions are supported in tree-ware:

 * `create`: permit the user to create a model node.